yegor256/blog/_drafts/_diversity.md

 [claimed](http://www.nytimes.com/2012/12/01/opinion/the-real-thomas-jefferson.html)
-he had "never seen an elementary trait of painting or sculpture" or poetry among blacks and argued that blacks’ ability to "reason" was "much inferior" to whites’, while "in imagination they are dull, tasteless, and anomalous?"
+he had "never seen an elementary trait of painting or sculpture" or poetry among blacks and argued that blacks’ ability to "reason" was "much inferior" to whites', while
+"in imagination they are dull, tasteless, and anomalous?"